CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-2--Inductive-Types.lagda.md

 _ = test-identical (2 +ℕ 3) 5
 ```

-mvrnote: draw a diagram of the recursion, or do the unfolding all the way out

 Remember that you can test any piece of code yourself by typing `C-c
 C-n` and then `2 +ℕ 3`, say.